-BIBBA encourages the formation of local bee improvement and breeding groups in the British Isles and Republic of Ireland who support the objectives of BIBBA to improve and propagate the native and near native honey bees.
+BIBBA encourages the formation of local queen rearing groups to aid the improvement of local bees and to support the objectives of BIBBA to improve and propagate the native and near native honey bees.

 Benefits of Local Groups